 In 1995, railroad and trucking subsidiaries of the Company in the ordinary course of business provided approximately \$31 million of transportation services to Monsanto Company.
-Richard J. Mahoney is a director and until April 1995 was an officer of Monsanto.
+Richard J. Mahoney was an officer of Monsanto until April 1995 and is a director of Monsanto.
 The Company has continued and expects to continue to provide transportation services to Monsanto in 1996.